Winning €1m lottery ticket sold in Askeaton Centra, Limerick

 ‘If you are the winner, contact the National Lottery prize claims team and we will arrange for you to come and collect your prize,’ said a spokesman.

-The National Lottery’s Christmas Millionaire Raffle draw took place on New Year’s Eve with 010661 coming out as the winning ticket number.
+The National Lottery’s Christmas Millionaire Raffle draw took place on New Year’s Eve.

 Ryan’s Centra store in Askeaton sold the winning ticket on November 24th, the National Lottery announced on Friday.